Clariant hires Goldman to fend off activist in Huntsman merger

-FRANKFURT/ZURICH, July 31 (Reuters) - Specialty chemicals group Clariant said it has hired Goldman Sachs as an additional advisor to help stave off an activist investor's campaign to derail its planned merger with U.S. peer Huntsman .
+FRANKFURT/ZURICH (Reuters) - Specialty chemicals group Clariant (CLN.S) said it has hired Goldman Sachs (GS.N) as an additional advisor to help stave off an activist investor's campaign to derail its planned merger with U.S. peer Huntsman (HUN.N).

 "We can confirm that we have retained Goldman Sachs as additional advisor in relation to the investment, the positions taken and demands made by White Tale," a Clariant spokeswoman said on Monday.